-One out of every five women worldwide have suffered sexual abuse as a child, and one out of every three women have suffered physical or sexual violence from their partners at some point in their lives (WHO Global status report on violence prevention 2014).
+One in five women in the world have suffered sexual abuse as a child, and one in every three have suffered physical or sexual violence at the hands of their partner at some time in their lives (WHO).
+Global status report on violence prevention (2014).

-In Europe, 62 million European women have been victims of gender violence during their lives, and one in three have experienced physical or sexual attacks (European Union Agency for Fundamental Rights, 2014).
+In Europe, 62 million women have suffered gender violence in the course of their lives and one in three have suffered physical or sexual aggression (EU Agency for Fundamental Rights, 2014).

-In this section, we aim to provide information on how this public problem affects women in this city.
+The figures for violence in the city of Barcelona are also very serious.
+This section seeks to provide information on how this public problem affects women in the city.